Putting In Notice: How to Resign From Your Job on a High Note

 Many years ago, working at the same company for your entire life up until retirement was the norm.
 Now, times have changed.
 You might find yourself in a position where you must leave your job to move on to bigger and better things.
 We understand: putting in notice is tough, especially if you really like working there.
 However, there are ways to make it as painless as possible.

-Politeness while giving notice can mean the difference between having a positive reference in your back pocket for later, and having a disgruntled former employer giving you a bad review.
+Politeness while giving notice can mean the difference between having a positive reference in your back pocket for later, and having an unhappy former employer giving you a bad review.
 Even if you have tons of negative things you could say to them while walking out the door, don’t.
-You will only be hindering yourself.
+You will only be hurting yourself.

 Give Advance Notice